 The development of the Arch Linux is progressed by and an independent group that does not have any commercial interest.

 pacman package manager which is developed by the Arch Linux creators.

 pacman makes the management of the packages like install update, remove very easily.
 It also provides detailed customization about the packages.
 Arch Linux has a rolling release cycle which means there is no release milestone or upgrade to the new version.
 Everything is updated in a seamless fashion.

 Tails OS comes with the motto

-Privacy for anyone anywhere which sound very good in today’s insecure world.
+Privacy for anyone anywhere which sounds very good in today’s insecure world.
 Tails Os is mainly designed to protect and preserve our

 Tails OS is mainly designed to run on USB or CDROM on RAM.
-While using the Tails OS we do not leave any tace on the computer unless we want it explicitly.
-Also, Tails OS uses state-of-art cryptographic tools to encrypt our files, emails and instant messaging.
+While using the Tails OS we do not leave any trace on the computer unless we want it explicitly.
+Also, Tails OS uses state-of-art cryptographic tools to encrypt our files, emails, and instant messaging.